Justonice2019/cgm-remote-monitor/docs/plugins/maker-setup.md

 Choose the "Send a notification from the IFTTT app" action type for a basic push alert.
 You can experiment with the "rich" notifications later.

 ### 5. Complete Action Fields
 Enter the message that will display in this push notification.
 In this example, it was triggered on an `ns-urgent-low`, so we'll write something like "Urgent Low!".
-We can also display the current BG by including the `Value2` ingredient (via the "Add ingredient" button).
+We can also display the current BG by including the `Value2` ingredient (via the "AddPanel ingredient" button).

 Click the "Create action" button when you're done.